svenit/react-router-map/README.md

 ## Customize fallback components

-By default, react-hook-guard will not redirect you to any other route, if the guard functions return false, a default empty component will be returned
+By default, react-router-map will not redirect you to any other route, if the guard functions return false, a default empty component will be returned

 ```tsx